Canadiens get younger up front, deal for Gurianov in forward swap with Stars | CBC Sports

 Tuch hurt in Friday win over Panthers

-The Buffalo Sabres will have to continue their late-season playoff push without top-line forward Alex Tuch, who is out indefinitely after being placed on injured reserve on Sunday.
+Tuch was placed on injured reserve and will miss at least two weeks with a lower-body injury, general manager Kevyn Adams said before the game.
+Dahlin, a Norris Trophy candidate, is considered day to day and requires resting an injury he's been playing through, Adams said.

+Without revealing the nature of the players' injuries, Adams said Tuch does not require surgery and is projected to return before the end of the season.

-Tuch sustained what the team called a lower-body injury in the third period of a 3-1 win at the Florida Panthers on Friday.
-The Sabres did not provide any further details on the nature or severity of the injury.
+Tuch was hurt in the third period of a 3-1 win at the Florida Panthers on Friday.

-Tuch, at one point, appeared to hurt his left leg while battling for a loose puck behind the Panthers' net.

-The 26-year-old Tuch has been a mainstay on a line centred by Tage Thompson and rounded out by Jeff Skinner, and ranks second on the team with 28 goals and 62 points, both career highs.
-He had scored four goals in his past five games, including the game-winner at Florida.
+The 26-year-old Tuch has been a mainstay on a line centred by Tage Thompson and rounded out by Jeff Skinner, and he ranks second on the team with 28 goals and 62 points — both career highs.
+He had scored four goals in his past five games, including the game winner at Florida.

+"It's a tough loss," Adams said, referring to Tuch.
+"We believe internally in what we have in our locker room.
+It's opportunity for guys to kind of step in and play a bigger role.
+But yeah, it's just a massive player in our lineup from everything he does, not just the offensive side, but you guys see the minutes he plays, the situations he plays."

-The Sabres, who host the Washington Capitals on Sunday, called up Vinnie Hinostroza from the minors to fill Tuch's roster spot.
+The Sabres called up Vinnie Hinostroza from the minors to fill Tuch's roster spot.

+Adams acknowledged Tuch's injury places what he called "urgency" on trade talks leading up to Friday's deadline.

-Buffalo opened the day 30-23-4 and in a tightly contested race for the Eastern Conference's two wild-card playoff berths as it tries to end an NHL-record 11-year post-season drought.
+Buffalo opened Sunday 30-23-4 and in a tightly contested race for the Eastern Conference's two wild-card playoff berths as it tries to end an NHL-record 11-year post-season drought.

 Comments